Your Beautiful Wedding in Western North Carolina

 • The full legal age for marriage is 18 years.
 Applicants 18 to 20 must present a certified copy of their birth certificate and a Social Security card.
 Applicants 16 to 17 must submit a certified copy of their birth certificate, a Social Security card, and at least one parent, or legal guardian with full or joint custody, who have proper identification, and who will give their written consent (on the marriage applications) must be present.
 Applicants 14 to 15 must provide a certified copy of a Court Order authorizing the marriage as well as a certified birth certificate and a Social Security card.

-• Office hours for most County Register of Deeds offices are 8am-5pm.
-(The hours are different in various counties!)
-To insure that issuance is completed by closing time, applicants should arrive by 4:00 pm.
-No appointments are necessary.
+• Office hours for some County Register of Deeds offices are 8am-4pm.
+(The hours are VERY different in various counties!)
+To insure that issuance is completed by closing time, applicants should arrive by 3:00 pm.
+An appointment may or may not be necessary!
+Check your county's website.

 On October 10, 2014, same-sex marriage became legal in North Carolina.